You can watch our tutorial or you can go through our documentation about using variables :

 The date obtained can then be used in regex variables to retrieve the day, month or year.

-It works the same as date type variables, in this case selectors allow you to add or remove hours, minutes or seconds at a given time.
+It works the same as date transformation, in this case selectors allow you to add or remove hours, minutes or seconds at a given time.

 The format of the input variable is hh:mm:ss